Personality development: Gene-environment interactions

-Stability of personality
+Stability

-Over the course of an individual's lifespan, the stability of their personality has been shown to be variable, although this variability levels out in adulthood.
+Over the course of an individual's lifespan, the stability of their personality has been shown in a meta-analysis of longitudinal studies to be variable, although this variability levels out in adulthood.
+The beginning of one's personality stability is most evident at the age of 25 years.
 Behavioral genetics can account for the variability experienced across the lifespan.
 This is highly evident in the transitions between childhood, adolescence, and adulthood.
 From childhood to mid-adolescence, the rate of individual differences in personality increases, primarily due to environmental influences.
 However, genetic influences play a larger role than environmental influences in adulthood, resulting in fewer individual differences in personality between individuals who share similar genetics.
-The stability of personality across one's lifespan is further evidenced by a longitudinal study conducted on individuals across the span of fifty years from adolescence through adulthood.
-The results of this longitudinal study suggested that the personality was malleable, although variations in the level of malleability stabilized in adulthood.
+In a longitudinal study of individuals across the span of fifty years from adolescence through adulthood, personality was found to be malleable, although variations in the level of malleability stabilized in adulthood.

+While trait stability of the Big Five personality traits may not fully develop until adulthood, some longitudinal studies have found a strong (.60-.79) to moderate (.40-.59) correlation for personality trait stability through certain infant and youth age phases.
+Between the ages of two and 15, four-phase intervals were identified, from ages two-three, three-six, six-eight, and eight-15 years old.
+The strongest correlation came in the third interval (six-eight) where the measurements for all five traits measured above .50.
+However, from the ages of two to 15 there was a weak correlation for personality trait stability (.20) showing that while short-term age phases might be stable, long term development of personality traits is not correlated.
+Another study measured children through three stages of development, toddlerhood at the age of two, through early childhood at the ages of three through five, and finally into middle childhood from the ages of six through 10.
+Observer reports from both the mother and father of the children were used to measure their levels of positive emotionality, negative emotionality, and constraint through the age intervals.
+The correlations for positive emotionality (.39) and negative emotionality (.48) were not only consistent for both parents but also across the three stages of development.
+The correlational data for constraint was found to not be statistically significant through the ages.

-A study published in the Journal of Personality and Social Psychology examined personality developing in college students based on the Big Five personality trait domains and facets within those domains.
-The results suggested that the rank-order stabilities of facets were high, with values greater than .50 (indicating a strong correlation); the results for trait domains were similar to individual facets.
-High rank-order stability is further evidenced by another study that integrated personality structure, process, and development.
-This study included previous research that indicated high-order rank stability; it also included research that indicated variation in this stability across periods of the lifespan, such as adolescence and adulthood.
+The personality developing in college students based on the Big Five personality trait domains and facets within those domains has been studied.
+Rank-order stabilities of facets are high, with values greater than .50 (indicating a strong correlation); the results for trait domains were similar to individual facets.
+Variation in stability occurs across periods of the lifespan, such as adolescence and adulthood.

 The stability and variation of personality is explained by a complex interaction between one's genetics and one's environment.